Dileep-royal/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This Repository contains the code written in python & java programming language.
+This Repository contains the code written in Python & Java programming language.
 The Code is regarding Data Structures and Algorithms.
 Refer Readme.md file for detail description of topic covered.